Course

 Well, Toto, we're not in China anymore, but we are in part of what can be conceived of as the Chinese World, and by looking at Taiwan we are able to see three levels of ethnicity and nationality questions operating at once: the Taiwan question--is it part of China?--which is something like the Tibet question, the intra-Han ethnic divisions within Taiwan, and the relationship between Han people and minorities, in this case, Austronesian indigenous peoples, also called aborigines.

-We also need to consider the issue of multiculturalism, and one good example, is Hsin-yi Lu's Localizing the National Future from her The Politics of Locality: Making a Nation of Communities in Taiwan.
+We also need to contrast Taiwan's multiculturalism with that of China.
+One good description is Hsin-yi Lu's Localizing the National Future from her The Politics of Locality: Making a Nation of Communities in Taiwan.

 An important group in the new nation are the Hakka.
 Scott Wilson's Making Hakka Spaces, shows both how, in Taiwan at least, Han can also be ethnic minorities, and also how not all minorities necessarily embrace multiculturalism.